Search

 Good Friday

-Songs, hymns, reflection and passages from the Bible to mark the final hours of Jesus on the cross.
+Led by Rev. Bill Church and our Choir, there are hymns, Choir pieces and passages from the Bible to mark the final hours of Jesus on the cross.

 2.00-3.00pm at St Mary's: The Last Hour